Brand Shoutouts

 5. Family Ownership After 40 Years

-In our view, this isn't a PE flip.
+This isn't a PE flip.
 This isn't a SPAC exit.
 This is generational commitment.

 What They Need To Nail As They Scale: 1.
 The Pricing Pressure Is Real